First-Time Buyer's Guide to Better Credit

-- Payment History — Do you pay your bills on time every month?
+- Payment History — Do you pay your bills on time ?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to be positive that allowing you a loan isn't a risk for them.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double that of someone having a superior credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
+You'll need a score of at least 740 to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of an individual with a near perfect FICO score.

-We're used to working with all tiers of FICO scores.
+Improving your credit is the best way to ease into purchasing a home.
 Call us at 802-744-6844 and we can help you get on the right track to the home of your dreams.

-There are ways to increase your score.
+You want an improved score, but how do you get it?
 Building your FICO score takes time.
-It can be rare to make a significant stride change in your credit score with small changes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You'll improve your credit score by using these tips:

-- Apply for gas cards or chain store credit.
-For those who have non-existent credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to obtain credit, increase your credit limits and keep up your payments, which will raise your FICO score.
-You must always beware of carrying a high balance for too long because these types of cards more than likely have a higher interest rate.
+- Apply for gas cards or retail credit.
+For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to repair credit, increase your credit limits and have a solid payment history, which will raise your FICO score.
+You must always avoid keeping a large balance for more than a couple of billing cycles because these types of cards normally have a surprising interest rate.

-- Use your credit.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
-But, pay them off in no more than two or three payments.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
+But, pay them off in one or two payments.

-- Keep up with payments.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're able to make payments to a lender.
+- Pay on time.
+Late payments hurt your FICO score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're able to make payments to a lender.

-- Ensure that your credit history is correct.
+- Correct your credit report.
 If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of Big Bear Real Estate, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Big Bear Real Estate, the loan process can be a stress-free experience so you, too, can achieve home ownership.

-To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.